The January 2020 Hagen Teacher’s Lab West in Long Beach, CA has been cancelled. Please join us August 2020 in NYC for Hagen Teacher’s Lab 1 and Lab 2.

-The Hagen Teacher’s Lab is thrilled to bring its work to the West Coast this January 2019, hosted by the California State University Long Beach Theater Department.
+The Hagen Teacher’s Lab is thrilled to bring its work to the West Coast, hosted by the California State University Long Beach Theater Department.

 California State University – Long Beach, CA